sile-typesetter/casile/README.md

         make DRAFT=true book-a4-binding.pdf

     What this does will depend on the resource type.
-    Books are only typeset in one pass, so TOC's may be out of date, cover images are generated at 17th final resolution, 3D renderings are done with partial lighting for faster ray-tracing, etc.
+    Books are only typeset in one pass, so TOC’s may be out of date, cover images are generated at 17th final resolution, 3D renderings are done with partial lighting for faster ray-tracing, etc.

     Note that `make watch ...` automatically enables this mode.